 However, thanks to having been preserved within amber, the specimen is in excellent condition, as if it had been living just yesterday.
 As co-author of the study, Dr. Luis Chappe from the Natural History Museum of Los Angeles County said "It's lucky this tiny creature was preserved in amber, as such small, fragile animals aren't common in the fossil record."

-He continued "This finding is exciting because it gives us a picture of the small animals that lived in a tropical forest during the age of dinosaurs."
+He continued, sure of the initial results, saying: "This finding is exciting because it gives us a picture of the small animals that lived in a tropical forest during the age of dinosaurs."

 Editor's Note: This article has been changed to reflect a retraction by the editorial board of the journal Nature, following a new paper arguing that this specimen was not a dinosaur, after all — but possibly just another lizard.
 Science is a process of falsification, so we at IE consider this change a part of the larger scientific discussion on the history of life on Earth.